All Episodes

 That's such an intimidating thing.

-I'm gonna get out of here.
+I'm going to get out of here.

 dan friesen

-So no, I don't know.
+So, no, I don't know.

 unidentified

-Yo, tat guys, what's up?
+Yo, Tat guys, what's up?

 It's Aaron from Missouri calling in.

-I just wanted to say I'm a huge fan of your show.
+Just wanted to say I'm a huge fan of your show.

 I've been listening for about a year and a half now.

-After I started searching out some sources on Alex Jones' insanity while I was working for a guy doing tile out in Colorado who loved Alex Jones, thought he was a genius.
+After I started searching out some sources on Alex Jones' insanity, while I was working for a guy doing tile out in Colorado who loved Alex Jones, thought he was a genius.

 And because of that, I might have some insight on the recent technical difficulties.

-According to him, Alex has been looking pretty heavily for some interns to come in, you know, younger people in college and just out of college, to come in and, you know, cut their teeth on the production floor of InfoWars.
+So according to him, Alex has been looking pretty heavily for some interns to come in, you know, younger people in college and just out of college, to come in and, you know, cut their teeth on the production floor of InfoWars.

 He, of course, suggested that I do this, and he said, I think your values are really in line with Alex Jones.

-And this is despite me arguing with him, just about every chance I could get about old AJ.
+And this is despite me arguing with him just about every chance I could get about old AJ.

-So yeah, that might have something to do with the technical difficulties.
+So, yeah, that might have something to do with the technical difficulties.

 I think he's got a bunch of low or unpaid team labor going on over there.

-So, just a thought.
+So just a thought.

 Also, shout out to my buddy Dylan.